AnishHota/Android-Projects/README.md

 # Android-Projects
-All the android projects done for practicing and learning.
+These are some of the android apps i worked on while learning to be an Android Developer.